Python Binary File Guide: Practical Read, Parse, Write

 Use Cases

-• Extract header information
+• Retrieve file header information

-• Analyze specific sections of data
+• Analyze specific parts of the data

-2.5 Getting the Current File Position with tell()
+2.5 Get Current File Position with tell()

 Example: Checking File Position